MyPromoConnect/connect-sdk/docs/README.md

 - `$client->auth()`
 - `$client->status()`

-From here on you are able to use the repositories.
+From here on you are able to use the repositories which require a functioning `\MyPromo\Connect\SDK\Client`.

 - [OrderRepository][orderRepository]
 - [OrderItemRepository][orderItemRepository]